-In the latest iteration of the MTFS it is assumed government grant funding and increased business rates income to be retained will reduce from circa £5.96m in 2023/24 to £3.11m in 2027/28 before seeing a modest increase year on year thereafter and that the reductions in income and increased costs seen as a result of the pandemic in large part will return to pre Covid-19 levels in the short to medium term; where the latest projected funding gap between expenditure and income is circa £1,700,000.
-Plus the initiative already built into the MTFS, scaling back of office accommodation in the sum of £200,000 by April 2024.
+In the latest iteration of the MTFS it is assumed government grant funding and increased business rates income to be retained will reduce from circa £9.49m in 2024/25 to £3.42m in 2027/28 before seeing a modest increase year on year thereafter; where the latest projected funding gap between expenditure and income is circa £1,705,000.
+Plus the initiative already built into the

+MTFS, the scaling back of office accommodation in the sum of £200,000 and reductions in the costs of Temporary Accommodation of £400,000.